TheCyberDefenders/Webpage/README.md

 # Webpage
-The website for the CyberDefendersDAO
+This document contains the website for the CyberDefendersDAO.